Background pattern

 Composition of Nebivolol Tarbis

-• The active ingredient is nebivolol.
+• The active substance is nebivolol.
 Each tablet contains 5 mg of nebivolol (as nebivolol hydrochloride).

-• The other components are: lactose monohydrate, cornstarch, sodium croscarmellose, hydroxypropyl methylcellulose (type 2910, 5 cps), polysorbate 80, microcrystalline cellulose, anhydrous colloidal silica, and magnesium stearate.
+• The other ingredients are: lactose monohydrate, corn starch, croscarmellose sodium, hydroxypropyl methylcellulose (type 2910, 5 cps), polysorbate 80, microcrystalline cellulose, anhydrous colloidal silica, and magnesium stearate.

-Nebivolol Tarbis is presented in the form of white to off-white, round, biconvex, approximately 9 mm in diameter, scored in the shape of a cross on one face and with an “H” engraved on the other, available in packages of 28, 30, 50, 60, 90, and 100 tablets.
+Nebivolol Tarbis is presented in the form of white to off-white, round, biconvex tablets, approximately 9 mm in diameter, scored in a cross shape on one face and with an "H" engraved on the other, available in packs of 28, 30, 50, 60, 90, and 100 tablets.

-The tablets are packaged in blister packs (PVC/PVdC-aluminum blisters).
+The tablets are packaged in PVC/PVdC-aluminum blister packs.

 Tarbis Farma S.L.,